Skip to main content

 Project Description

-NC State received a sub-award of the North Carolina Translational and Clinical Sciences Institute (TraCS) at the University of North Carolina at Chapel Hill School of Medicine.
-NC TraCS is an NIH grant-funded institute founded as a service to the research community, guiding you through clinical trials and regulatory approval, all the way to implementation in patient care.
+NC State received a sub-award from the North Carolina Translational and Clinical Sciences Institute (TraCS) at the University of North Carolina at Chapel Hill School of Medicine.
+NC TraCS is an NIH grant-funded institute founded as a service to the translational medical research community— guiding clinical researchers, particularly those at UNC Chapel Hill, through clinical trials and regulatory approval, all the way to implementation in patient care.

-As part of the TraCS grant, the NC State Data Science and AI Academy (DSA) will collaborate to expand its current interdisciplinary data science consulting group with expertise provided by graduate research assistants.
-The DSA is building a consulting program to support clinical research in the NC TraCS program.
-Clinical researchers who have data or statistical questions that do not require method development do not have a mechanism to obtain support through NC TraCS.
-Because NC State has extensive experience with helping support that type of research question through the DSA and NC State University Libraries’ data science consulting program, we offered to develop a similar program focused on supporting NC TraCS.
+As part of the TraCS grant, the NC State Data Science and AI Academy (DSA) will replicate work done by its joint consulting program with the Data Science Services in the Libraries by leveraging expertise provided by graduate research assistants.
+Because NC State has extensive experience with helping support data science research through the DSA and NC State University Libraries’ Data Science Services data science consulting program, we are excited about the opportunity to develop a similar program focused on supporting NC TraCS clinical researchers.

 1. Support clinical research within the NC TraCS program by creating useful and targeted programming that fills the identified gap.